filecoin-project/specs/content/glossary/_index.md

 ## DRAND

-DRAND, short for Distributed Randomness, is a publicly verifiable random beacon protocol that Filecoin uses as a source of unbiasable entropy for [leader election](glossary#leader-election).
+[DRAND](drand), short for Distributed Randomness, is a publicly verifiable random beacon protocol that Filecoin uses as a source of unbiasable entropy for [leader election](glossary#leader-election).
 See the [DRAND website](https://drand.love/) for more details.

 ## Election

 On every [epoch](glossary#epoch), a small subset of Filecoin [storage miners](glossary#storage-miner-actor) are _elected_ to mine a new, or a few new [block(s)](glossary#block) for the Filecoin blockchain.
 A miner's probability of being elected is roughly proportional to the share of the Filecoin network's total storage capacity they contribute.
+Election in Filecoin is realized through [Expected Consensus](expected_consensus).

 ## Epoch

 Time in the Filecoin blockchain is discretized into _epochs_ that are currently set to thirty (30) seconds in duration.
 On every epoch, a subset of storage miners are elected to each add a new block to the Filecoin blockchain via [Winning Proof-of-Spacetime](glossary#winning-proof-of-spacetime-winningpost).
 Also referred to as [Round](glossary#round).

-## Erasure coding

-Erasure coding is a strategy through which messages can be lengthened so as to be made recoverable in spite of errors.
-See [Wikipedia](https://en.wikipedia.org/wiki/Erasure_code) description.

 ## Fault